 American beautyberry shrubs (Callicarpa americana, USDA zones 7 through 11) bloom in late summer, and although the flowers aren’t much to look at, the jewel-like, purple or white berries are dazzling.
 The fall foliage is an attractive yellow or chartreuse color.
-These 3- to 8-foot shrubs work well in borders, and you’ll also enjoy growing American beautyberries as specimen plants.
-The berries last several weeks after the leaves drop – If the birds don’t eat them all.
+These 3 to 8 foot (91 cm.- 2+ m.) shrubs work well in borders, and you’ll also enjoy growing American beautyberries as specimen plants.
+The berries last several weeks after the leaves drop – if the birds don’t eat them all.

 Beautyberry Shrub Info